edamametechnologies/flodviddar/README.md

 - You need enterprise support

 Both tools can be used together - Flodviddar for network monitoring in open-source projects, EDAMAME Posture for comprehensive security in enterprise environments.
+Both tools can be used together—Flodviddar for network monitoring in open-source projects, and EDAMAME Posture for comprehensive security in enterprise environments.

 ## Use Cases